oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-UnZip is an extraction utility for archives compressed in .zip format (also called "zipfiles").
-Although highly compatible both with PKWARE's PKZIP and PKUNZIP utilities for MS-DOS and with Info-ZIP's own Zip program, our primary objectives have been portability and non-MSDOS functionality.
+UnZip is an extraction utility for archives compressedin .zip format (also called "zipfiles").
+Although highly compatible bothwith PKWARE's PKZIP and PKUNZIP utilities for MS-DOS and with Info-ZIP'sown Zip program, our primary objectives have been portability andnon-MSDOS functionality.

-**URL**
+**More Information**

 http://www.info-zip.org/UnZip.html

 **Available Versions**::

+    6.0-GCCcore-11.2.0
     6.0-GCCcore-10.3.0
+    6.0-GCCcore-9.3.0
     6.0-GCCcore-10.2.0
-    6.0-GCCcore-9.3.0
-    6.0-GCCcore-11.2.0

 V8